OpenDFDL/ibmDFDLCrossTester/README.txt

   sbt package

-Then put the jar onto the class path, along with the lib directory, and then any tests run as part of daffodil can be cross tested against IBM DFDL by just adding implementations="io.github.openDFDL.IBM_DFDL daffodil" (to test on both), or for a whole test suite: defaultImplementations="io.github.openDFDL.IBM_DFDL daffodil".
+Then put the jar onto the class path, along with all jars of the lib directory, and then any tests run as part of daffodil can be cross tested against IBM DFDL by just adding implementations="ibm daffodil" (to test on both), or for a whole test suite: defaultImplementations="ibm daffodil".

 See the company.tdml or company1SelfContained.tdml files for examples of this TDML syntax.